fernandozhs/fernandozhs/README.md

 Below are a few links to interesting projects I've worked/collaborated on:

-- :dna: [`NEATnik`](https://github.com/fernandozhs/neatnik): Breed and evolve neural networks to solve reinforcement learning problems.
+- :dna: [**NEATnik**](https://github.com/fernandozhs/neatnik): Breed and evolve neural networks to solve reinforcement learning problems.

-- :card_file_box: [`prizm-data-wrangling`](https://github.com/PRIZM-Experiment/prizm-data-wrangling): A Python module which leverages SQLite to keep track of the [PRIZM](https://arxiv.org/abs/1806.09531) experiment's data and deployment configurations.
+- :card_file_box: [**PRIZM Metadatabase**](https://github.com/PRIZM-Experiment/prizm-data-wrangling): A Python module which leverages SQLite to keep track of the [PRIZM](https://arxiv.org/abs/1806.09531) experiment's data and deployment configurations.

-- :electron: [`quantum-particle-production`](https://github.com/fernandozhs/quantum-particle-production): Ever wondered how quantum particle production can affect the Universe's expansion?
+- :electron: [**Quantum Particle Production**](https://github.com/fernandozhs/quantum-particle-production): Ever wondered how quantum particle production can affect the Universe's expansion?
 Find out more about it here.

 ## Contact